 Form B - some certification levels and local boards require a particular exam score on EITHER Form A or Form B. If Form A is taken and the required score is not attained, Form B is used to re-test the referee.
 Specifically, National referees who do not score the required 90% on Form A must take Form B. Form B must be taken online.

 Form C - intended for entry-level referees, this exam can be used as a part of the certification process for new referees and/or recertification of Apprentice referees.
 Form C may be taken online, or a paper copy is available from your Affiliated Board Chair.

 PAVO members who have paid current year dues access the Form A or B exam via the NCAA Central Hub.
 Once the online Form A or B exam is completed and the answers are submitted, the test-taker receives immediate feedback on their score and the particular question(s) missed.
 Results and corrections can then be submitted to the appropriate Affiliated Board Chair and results can be forwarded to any number of selected assignors, conferences, etc. via the online exam site.
-The online exam will be available on the NCAA Central Hub website until October 15 each year; however, the NCAA has established a September 1 (11:59 pm Pacific Time) exam deadline for all referees who wish to be considered for post-season assignment (all NCAA Divisions).
+The online exam will be available on the NCAA Central Hub website until October 15 each year; however, the NCAA has established a September 1 (11:59 pm Central Time) exam deadline for all referees who wish to be considered for post-season assignment (all NCAA Divisions).
 To be included in the post-season selection pool, a score of at least 90% on Form A or Form B must be attained.
-Also, by September 1 (11:59 pm Pacific Time), all PAVO National referees must complete the Form A (or B) exam, attain a score of at least 90%, and submit the results to the PAVO NRT Director as one of their annual maintenance requirements.
-For PAVO non-National referees, the exam deadline is October 15 (11:59 pm Pacific Time.)
+Also, by September 1 (11:59 pm Central Time), all PAVO National referees must complete the Form A (or B) exam, attain a score of at least 90%, and submit the results to the PAVO NRT Director as one of their annual maintenance requirements.
+For PAVO non-National referees, the exam deadline is October 15 (11:59 pm Central Time.)